tungns84/odsp/README.md

-# Open Data Integration Platform
+# Open Data Sharing Platform

 A centralized web platform to integrate, query, and share data from multiple dynamic sources.